The Christian’s Duty

 Public worship, especially the administration of the sacraments, is the special responsibility of the officers or leaders of the church, who must always remember that they are servants in the church.
 They are shepherds and ministers, not lords or tyrants.
 They must help the people of God to worship Him according to His word, and not encourage or compel them to worship God in a manner that violates the Holy Scripture and the Christian’s conscience.

+Since the public worship of God is the responsibility of the leaders of the church, many Christians are satisfied to simply do what their leaders tell them to do during the worship of God.
+But the leaders of the church are fallible men; like of all us, they can make mistakes.
 The mere fact that an act of worship is encouraged or required by a leader in the church does not, by itself, make that act of worship biblical.

 True, every Christian must honor his leaders and submit to his shepherds (Hebrews 13:17).
 Nonetheless, all such submission must be “in the Lord.”
 Only God and Christ deserve our unqualified and unreserved obedience.
 Since God and Christ deserve this unqualified obedience, the obedience the Christian owes to authority in the church is limited to what God commands him to render.
 If leaders or elders command him to commit sin, he must disobey them, and not follow them.
 This is true, even if the leaders of his church have the very best of intentions.